sveawebpay/php-integration/apidoc/files/HostedService/Payment/HostedPayment.php.txt

     }

     /**
-     * setCancelUrl sets the hosted payment cancel url and includes a cancel button on the hosted pay page.
-Optional.
+     * Optional - includes a cancel button on the hosted pay page and sets a cancel url for use with the cancel button
      *
-     * In case the hosted payment service is cancelled by the user, the payment service will redirect back to the
+     * In case the payment method selection is cancelled by the user, Svea will redirect back to the cancel url.
-     * cancel url.
-Unless a return url is specified, no cancel button will be presented at the payment service.
+     * Unless a cancel url is specified, no cancel button will be presented at the PayPage.
      *
      * @param string $cancelUrlAsString
      * @return $this